CardioLab/cadptp/README.md

 Finally, if CACS is given a CACS weighted clinical likelihood (ptp_cacs) is estimated.

 ## Update 2023: Estimation of Clinical likelihood of CCTA-defined coronary artery disease
 Where the "cadptp" function estimates the Clinical likelihood of CAD defined via invasive coronary angiography, the new "cadptp_cta" function estimates the Clinical likelihood of coronary artery disease defined from CCTA.
 This model was developed to adjust for the higher prevalence of CAD by CCTA compared to invasive angiography.
-Paper under review.
+See *L D Rasmussen et al, Clinical likelihood models calibrated against observed obstructive coronary artery disease by computed tomography angiography, European Heart Journal - Cardiovascular Imaging, 2024, https://doi.org/10.1093/ehjci/jeae142.031*

 ## Instaltion in STATA